Is The Merrell Moab Rover Mid Waterproof, Men’s High Rise Hiking Shoes As Practical As It Sounds?

 What benefits have buyers mentioned in their reviews for this Merrell Moab Rover Boots?

-One of the most important aspects with this Merrell walking boot is the ability to hold up to the elements and terrain in order to practical as a winter hiking boot.
+One of the most important aspects with this Merrell mid walking shoe is the ability to hold up to the elements and terrain in order to practical as a winter hiking boot.
 The first feature of note here is the waterproof oiled leather upper that is designed to withstand rain.

 The addition of the M select dry lining is a nice bonus for a feeling of greater weatherproofing and protection.
 It is not 100% waterproof, but it holds up well in showers and puddles.
 On the bottom, the gum rubber sole appears to offer a good tread as users say that the shoes perform well on wet stone.